Switch and Wireless LAN Controller Configuration Required to Support Cisco ISE Functions

-Note Cisco ISE uses port 1700 (IOS default) versus RFC default port 3799 for CoA.
+Note Cisco ISE uses port 1700 (Cisco IOS software default) versus RFC default port 3799 for CoA.
 Existing Cisco Secure ACS 5.x customers may already have this set to port 3799 if they are using CoA as part of an existing ACS implementation.

 Enable Device Tracking and DHCP Snooping

 To help provide optional security-oriented functions from Cisco ISE, you can enable device tracking and DHCP snooping for IP substitution in dynamic ACLs on switch ports by entering the following commands:

 Enable 802.1X Port-Based Authentication

-This command line turns 802.1X authentication on for switch ports, globally.
+Enter the following commands to turn 802.1X authentication on for switch ports, globally:

 Use EAP for Critical Authentications

 To support supplicant authentication requests over the LAN, enable EAP for critical authentications (Inaccessible Authentication Bypass) by entering the following command:

 Throttle AAA Requests Using Recovery Delay

 When a critical authentication recovery event takes place, you can configure the switch to automatically introduce a delay (in seconds) to ensure Cisco ISE is able to launch services again following recovery by entering the following command:

 authentication critical recovery delay 1000